-While enameled cast iron dutch ovens from names like Le Creuset and Staub sell for anywhere from $250 to as much as $350 or more, the Enameled Lodge Cast Iron Dutch Oven sells for a fraction of that price.
+While an enameled cast iron dutch oven from names like Le Creuset and Staub sell for anywhere from $250 to as much as $350 or more, the Lodge Cast Iron Dutch Oven sells for $60 on Amazon.com.

 We’ve owned our Lodge Dutch Oven for almost 5 years, and it is one of our favorite and most used pieces of cookware in our kitchen.

-Lodge Manufacturing has been the industry standard for American-made cast iron cookware since 1896, when Joseph Lodge opened his foundry in the Appalachian Mountain town of South Pittsburgh, Tennessee.
+Lodge Manufacturing has been the industry standard for American-made cast iron cookware since 1896.
+Joseph Lodge opened his foundry in the Appalachian Mountain town of South Pittsburgh, Tennessee.
 This small town has population of 3,100, and Lodge is the largest employer in the town.

 What is a Dutch Oven?

 Let’s start with the basic question most stay at home dads who are new to cast iron cookware will ask at this point – what is a dutch oven?

 A dutch oven is generally a large round or oval heavy cast iron pot with a tight fitting lid used for cooking large cuts of meat, whole chickens, stew or pots of soup.

 This type of cooking pot was invented in the Netherlands in the 1700’s, hence the name dutch oven.
 Dutch ovens were originally round bare cast iron.
 Oval dutch ovens were later invented to fit larger cuts of meat, such as a roast, brisket or pork roast.

 Due to the heavy cast iron lid on the dutch oven, a